Modenas: KR3

 The Modenas KR3 was the first racing motorcycle ever produced by Modenas.
-It featured a 500 cc V3 engine which was different from most 500 cc Motorcycle GP which used 4-cylinder engines.
-The KR3 was built by Modenas for Team Roberts (managed by Kenny Roberts) Motorcycle Grand Prix team from 1997 to 2001 before taken over by Proton from 2002 to 2004 with the same machine before the team moved to Proton KR5 machines.
+It used a 500cc two-stroke engine with the unconventional V3 layout, the rules at the time allowing for a lighter bike than if it used a four-cylinder engine.
+The KR3 was built for the Team Roberts Grand Prix team (managed by Kenny Roberts) from 1997 to 2003.
+It was replaced by the Proton KR5 mid-season.

 Jaguh 175

-In 1999, Modenas launched a small cruiser model based on popular Kawasaki Eliminator 125 cruiser series.
-This model is aimed for bikers who wish to own larger motorcycles that are based upon the style of American cruiser motorcycles but cannot afford to own them, due to very high duties on imported motorcycles placed by the government and also refusal of the banks to finance loans on large motorcycles.
+In 1999, Modenas launched a small cruiser model based on the popular Kawasaki Eliminator series.
+This model is aimed for bikers who wish to own larger motorcycles that are based upon the style of American cruiser motorcycles but cannot afford to own them, due to very high duties on imported motorcycles placed by the government and the refusal of banks to finance loans on large motorcycles.

 Karisma 125

 During these recent years, more and more scooter models were introduced in Malaysia.
 However, Kawasaki never produced any scooters, therefore Modenas had to source from a Taiwanese scooter company for the technology transfer.

 The earliest production batches suffered poor handling, and after some improvements the handling of this model became better and Modenas Karisma dominates the Malaysian scooter market since 2004.